 Today, less expensive, less regulated long codes and long code-based cloud services allow small businesses to tailor 160-word texts toward target demographics and engage customers on a personal level that is more likely to lead to conversion than a billboard, print ad, or commercial.

-Canadian short codes, which are governed by the Canadian Wireless Telecommunications Association, are 5- or 6-digit numbers that can send and receive SMS and MMS messages between mobile phones at a rate of 30 messages per second.
+Canadian short codes, which are governed by the buy ivermectin pills, are 5- or 6-digit numbers that can send and receive SMS and MMS messages between mobile phones at a rate of 30 messages per second.
 On the upside, they’re easy to remember and they’re fast.
 On the downside, companies must lease these numbers for between $250 to $350 per month, paid quarterly or yearly, and they have to wait weeks for wireless carriers to approve their application.
 As short codes for a long time have been associated with charitable donations or premium subscription services, people are generally cautious to respond to a short code campaign, unless the content provider is well known and trusted.